Telescope Mirror Tech Improves Eye Surgery

 Technology to measure Webb mirrors boosts LASIK eye surgery precision

-The James Webb Space Telescope is set to show us some of the first stars in the universe, with its enormous and powerful mirrors capturing bits of light from more than 13 billion years ago.
+The James Webb Space Telescope has started to show us some of the first stars in the universe, with its enormous and powerful mirrors capturing bits of light from more than 13 billion years ago.

 Meanwhile, technology developed as part of the decades-long effort to build Webb has already improved the vision of millions back on Earth by driving major improvements to LASIK eye surgery.

-Part of a process for measuring Webb’s mirrors has been incorporated into Johnson & Johnson Vision’s iDesign Refractive Studio, a device that takes precise eye measurements to map imperfections in visual pathways and cornea curvature.
-One Johnson & Johnson (J&J) executive called the resulting information “an optical fingerprint unique to each patient's eye.”
+Part of a process for measuring Webb’s mirrors has been incorporated into Johnson & Johnson Vision Care Inc.'s iDesign Refractive Studio, a device that takes precise eye measurements to map imperfections in visual pathways and cornea curvature.
+One Johnson & Johnson Inc. (J&J) executive called the resulting information “an optical fingerprint unique to each patient's eye.”

 iDesign Refractive Studio is now available to eye doctors in 47 countries, and the iDesign technology has enabled well over 18 million successful LASIK procedures worldwide, according to J&J.

 The technology got its start in the early 2000s, when Albuquerque, New Mexico-based subcontractor WaveFront Sciences worked with NASA to develop a system to measure deviations in Webb's mirrors as they were being ground and polished to precise specifications.